Ureshino, Saga: Ureshino Onsen Tofu

-Onsen water is used to make this delightful local dish.
+Onsen water is used to make this local dish.
 The alkaline in the water makes the bean curd in the tofu soft and mellow when it is heated in ceramic pots.
 Onsen tofu is traditionally served with condiments such as green onion, ginger, and sesame paste to taste.

 Ureshino Spa

 The city boasts some of the region's best onsen, including Shibasansou, Taishoya, and Warakuen.
 There are currently over 40 spas in the area, both indoor and outdoor, ranging in size and water quality.
 Tourists may purchase a discount spa ticket from the local Tourist Information Office, located at the Ureshino Highway Interchange.